pfragkiad/ParserTests/README.md

     public int Value { get; set; } = 0;

     //we define a custom operator for the type to simplify the evaluateoperator example later
-    //this is not 100% needed, but it keeps the code in the CustomTypeParser simpler public static Item operator +(int v1, Item v2) => new Item { Name = v2.Name , Value = v2.Value + v1 };
+    //this is not 100% needed, but it keeps the code in the custom parser simpler

+    public static Item operator +(int v1, Item v2) =>
+        new Item { Name = v2.Name , Value = v2.Value + v1 };
     public static Item operator +(Item v2, int v1) =>